South African Police: Special Units

-There were a number of special units within the police.
-They were formed either to carry out a specific task or to deal with a particular area of crime.
+There were a number of special units within the police, formed either to carry out a specific task or to deal with a particular area of crime.

 Koevoet

 Koevoet, translated into English as 'crowbar', but officially known as the Police Counter-Insurgency Unit (COIN) or 'Operation K' was a major paramilitary police unit in South African-administered South West Africa, now the Republic of Namibia.
 Active during the Namibian War of Independence from 1979 to 1989, they were held responsible for committing multiple human rights violations, and alongside the South West African Police, they were disbanded following Namibian independence in 1989, and were essentially replaced by the Special Field Force in modern-day Namibia.

 Special Task Force

 Formed following a need to defend the border between South Africa and Rhodesia during the Rhodesian Bush War, the Special Task Force was unofficially founded in 1967, and began to be trained to use advanced tactics, such as survival and bush skills, to carry out COIN operations, and drastically reduce police casualties – this unit was nicknamed 'the Bliksems'.
 By 1975, support for creating the Special Task Force reached the Bureau of State Security, following both the Fox Street Siege, in which the police were unable to deal with a hostage crisis at the Israeli embassy in Johannesburg, and the outbreak of the conflict in South West Africa, stretching the demand of COIN operatives.
 Finally, authorization of creating the Specialist Task Force was given, following multiple recommendations, and the issues described beforehand.
 This unit is still in action in modern-day South Africa.